El Rushbo documented to be almost always right now, almost 99.6% of the time.

 It's ever come down the pike.

-Why we've never seen anything like this before.
+Why, we've never seen anything like this before.

 And now he's not even as good as Bill Clinton.

-Hey, there's a new carbonite for you Windows users, uh Carbonite 4.0 for windows with carbonite 4.0, easier than ever now to back up your computer files online and uh keep them protected in a safe off site location.
+With Carbonite 4.0, easier than ever now to back up your computer files online and keep them protected in a safe, off-site location.

 Don't forget the new restore function that makes getting your files back even easier too.